 Sleep is important.
 We know this because science says so, and we all know the consequences of a poor night’s sleep.
 Get too little rest one night, and you may feel tired and irritable, finding it difficult to concentrate and stay awake the next day.
 Get too little rest for an extended time, however, and you increase your risk of developing high blood pressure, heart disease and stroke.
+The fact is, healthy sleep lowers heart failure risk.
 Yet, for all we know about sleep’s vital impact on our health, people are busy, and according to the CDC, 1 in 3 adults don’t get the recommended 7–9 hours of sleep each night.
 It takes a toll.

 Participants with the healthiest sleep scores based on the above criteria had a 42% reduction in the risk of heart failure compared to people with unhealthy sleep patterns.
 Incidents of heart failure were also lower for early risers, people who slept 7–9 hours each day, people without frequent insomnia, and those who reported experiencing no daytime sleepiness.

 “Our findings highlight the importance of improving overall sleep patterns to help prevent heart failure,” said Dr. Lu Qi, a study co-author, professor of epidemiology and director of the Obesity Research Center at Tulane University in New Orleans.

 Sleep is when our bodies repair themselves.
 According to the Sleep Foundation, our blood pressure lowers, the heart rate drops and breathing steadies during healthy sleep, which reduces stress on the heart and helps it to recover from the rigors of the day.
 Unhealthy sleep, on the other hand, may cause the heart to work harder than it should while you’re slumbering, so it doesn’t adequately recuperate each night.
 In fact, those who sleep fewer than 6 hours each night have a 20% higher chance of suffering a heart attack.